Marracash: Music influences and style

-In a TV interview with AllMusic in July 2008, Marracash said he regularly listened to Metallica and 883 as a child.
-He takes inspiration from American artists such as Jay-Z, Drake, Kanye West, DJ Khaled, Nas, Kendrick Lamar, Wu-Tang Clan.
+In an interview with AllMusic in July 2008, Marracash said he regularly listened to Metallica and 883 as a child.
+He takes inspiration from American artists such as Jay-Z, Drake, Kanye West, DJ Khaled, Nas, Kendrick Lamar and Wu-Tang Clan.
 From Italy, he cites Frankie Hi-NRG MC.

-Marracash described his writing and writing process for the 2019 album Persona in an interview on Rolling Stone Italy: "It develops over time, in the sense that I mature stuff, it's something I do on an introspective level, I do it without writing.
+Marracash described his writing and writing process for the 2019 album Persona in an interview with Rolling Stone Italy: "It develops over time, in the sense that I mature stuff, it's something I do on an introspective level, I do it without writing.
 I just take notes and then at a certain point I throw them out, and when I started writing the pieces flowed out like blood from a wound."
 He then describes his feelings and the way he analyzes the situations he reports in the texts: "I exercise a constant self-consciousness that leads me to experience emotions very intensely. [...]
 But each time I tend to pull the rope a bit to its extreme and it is perhaps also a way to feel alive, a search for adrenaline, because in the end I detach myself enough to find them stronger than before."

 Criticism and controversy

-In 2006, when Marracash criticized Nesli's way of rapping through the song "Popular", a kind of rivalry between the two began.
+In 2006, when Marracash criticized Nesli's way of rapping through the song "Popular", a rivalry between the two began.
 The following year, in fact, Nesli responded to Marracash with the song "Life is just one", accusing him of making neighborhood rhymes and being a chatterbox.
 Marracash's response came in 2008 with the song "Dritto al punto", in which he reversed the quotations made by the opposing rapper, who replied with "Riot", closing the debate.

-On 14 January 2017, six months after the publication of Santeria, Marracash and Gué Pequeno gave an interview to Corriere della Sera, in which they commented on the musical style adopted by their colleagues Fedez and J-Ax, at the time close to the publication of Comunisti col Rolex, criticizing the artists and accusing them of masking their intent to make numbers and money with false intentions.
-Fedez responded to the accusations by explaining that the two rappers criticized the duo on purpose to have visibility, as well as calling Marracash a coward to not meet him during Moschino's fashion show; Marracash, referring to Fedez as "dwarf with Napoleon complex", denied what Fedez said about the fashion show, claiming that the colleague had not even sought eye contact with him on that occasion, and ironic about the choice to attend the parades with bodyguards.
+On 14 January 2017, six months after the release of Santeria, Marracash and Gué Pequeno gave an interview to Corriere della Sera, in which they criticized the musical style adopted by their colleagues Fedez and J-Ax, ahead of the release of their studio album Comunisti col Rolex.
+Fedez responded by accusing the two rappers of criticizing them to achieve visibility, as well as calling Marracash a coward for not meeting him during Moschino's fashion show.
+Marracash, referring to Fedez as a "dwarf with Napoleon complex", denied Fedez's claim.